 The ORC will also be setting up a time for you to meet briefly with an ORC Staff member to get orientated to the Center itself and answer any questions you may have.
 You will receive an email from us in late July to set a meeting.

 MIT tuition bills are available in electronic format only and can be viewed on your WEBSIS account in July for payment by the middle of August.
 If you have a research assistantship or fellowship that will pay your tuition, it may not be posted to your account before your bill is due.
 Please pay only the portion that is not covered by your award (i.e., dorm fees student life fee).
 If a late fee is applied to the portion covered by MIT, you will not be responsible for paying that late fee.
+For more detailed information regarding the cost of attendance, including specific costs for tuition and fees, books and supplies, housing and food as well as transportation, please visit the SFS website and the Registrar's OFfice website.

 The MIT ID

 After arriving on campus, incoming graduate students must visit the MIT Card Office in order to receive an MIT ID card.
 An individual must present a valid passport, or a US government-issued ID, such as a driver’s license.
-Driver’s licenses from foreign countries, college/university IDs from other institutions like Harvard or Wellesley, credit/bank cards, or insurance cards will not be accepted as proof of ID. http://web.mit.edu/semo/card/ (W20-021)
+Driver’s licenses from foreign countries, college/university IDs from other institutions like Harvard or Wellesley, credit/bank cards, or insurance cards will not be accepted as proof of ID. https://idcard.mit.edu/ (E17-106)

 This ID provides library privileges and access to TechCash services, dormitories, academic buildings, and parking lots.